Glenn Yong: Career

-In 2019, Yong made his acting debut with a supporting role in The Good Fight (致胜出击) in which he played the younger version of one of the main characters.
+In 2019, Yong started acting as a supporting role in The Good Fight (致胜出击) in which he played the younger version of one of the main characters.

 In 2020, Yong was cast in the television series Victory Lap (水漾少年) alongside Thailand GMM artiste Earth Pirapat.
 Yong released his first single 妈妈好 in May 2020.

-In September 2021, Yong starred in his breakout role as 孙易安, the male lead role in the musical drama series, Live Your Dreams (大大的梦想).
+In September 2021, Yong made his acting debut and starred in his breakout role as 孙易安, the male lead role in the musical drama series, Live Your Dreams (大大的梦想).
 Yong's first solo original soundtrack (OST) song, 幸福的未来, was also released in the soundtrack album together with the drama series.

 In October 2021, Yong was cast as the male lead for Jack Neo's Ah Girls Go Army with the role of Sergeant Chow, one of the two trainers in the movie.
+The film was widely panned by audiences and critics.

 In March 2022, Yong performed at the National Stadium for "Relay For Life 2022" event organized by Singapore Cancer Society.
 In May, he was appointed as Singapore Cancer Society's Goodwill Ambassador to raise cancer awareness among the youth.

+In May 2022, Yong joined media company ConfirmGood as its head of marketing.

 In June 2022, Yong released his new first English single and music video, UP UP, about his experiences in the entertainment industry since his debut in 2019 and he hopes to encourage and empower people to keep moving up despite the odds.

 With the continuation of Jack Neo's Ah Girls Go Army movie, Ah Girls Go Army Again was released as well with Yong acting as Sergeant Chow in the movie.

-In September 2022, Yong filmed his next movie titled The King of Musang King 《猫山王中王》as one of the lead roles, which was released in early 2023.
+In September 2022, Yong filmed his next movie titled The King of Musang King as one of the lead roles, which was released in early 2023.

 In November 2022, Yong performed at the Singapore Indoor Stadium for Sing.浪 Concert 2022 with up to a crowd of 8,000 audiences in total.

 In December 2022, over 320,000 worldwide celebrities and 1800 nominees, Yong was voted and ranked number 62 of the top 100 most handsome faces in the world on TC Candler.
 Yong is also the first and only Singaporean to make it on the TC Candler Global list.

+In June 2023, Yong began filming Jack Neo's I Not Stupid 3, playing the male lead role.

+In December 2023, Yong once again secured a spot on the TC Candler 100 Most Handsome Faces list, marking his second consecutive year of recognition.
+This time, he was ranked 75th place on the TC Candler Global list.

+In December 2024, In December 2024, Yong achieved the honor for the third consecutive year, climbing to an impressive 35th place on the TC Candler Global list.

+In 2025, Glenn returns to music with his most personal project yet — a purpose-driven mandopop EP and powered by authenticity.
+His first single & music video, 没有你的世界 was released in March 2025.